mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 Reality is very complicated.
 You cannot pin down what it is.
 What is merit?
 What is the activity of building the temple and educating the people?
 What do you mean?
 What is education?

 Because this is language.
 By the language we are discussing so much about something.
-And language [can] point out something which seems to be real.
+And language can point out something which seems to be real.
 But language cannot point out something real.
-There’s a little gap: something real which exists from moment to moment, and something which language points out; [there’s a] little gap between.
+There’s a little gap: something real which exists from moment to moment, and something which language points out; there’s a little gap between.
 Finally, if you see something real which exists, right now, right here, well, finally you cannot say anything by the words.

 For instance, I had bad news from Zen Center in San Francisco last night.
 Some person *[unintelligible]* bad news.
 One of our friends, this person died.
-I didn’t have much more information, except, [they] just died.
+I didn’t have much more information, except, they just died.
 Well it is said that he was murdered by somebody; they didn’t know yet.
 But he was pretty young – 21 years old.

 If you say, “I am 21 years old; it is young” – what do you mean, young?
 “I am 60 years old, I am 70 years; it is old age.”
 What do you mean?
 “Old age, old man should die first.
 Young man should live longer.”
 Of course ... we hope so.
 But reality doesn’t agree with this understanding.
-Even though you believe, “I am young, so I can live long,” of course it is, but reality doesn’t agree with [that].
+Even though you believe, “I am young, so I can live long,” of course it is, but reality doesn’t agree with that.
 At any time, what is the reality where you, at 20 years old, live?
 What is reality?
 You can say you can live long, or you have to die tomorrow – maybe so, maybe not.
 You can live tomorrow, or even longer – maybe, maybe not.
 Finally, nothing to say, if you look at the reality itself.
 What could you say?

 This is reality, in which everyone is living, day to day.
 Whoever you are, young or old, it doesn’t matter.
 That’s why [Buddha](glossary#buddha) says, life and death, old age and sickness are [suffering](glossary#suffering).